-F2 - 1 class teacher and 1 teaching assistant plus specifically appointed staff to support children with additional needs.
+F2 - 1 class teacher and 1 teaching assistant plus specifically appointed staff to support children with additional needs in line with RMPA SEND policy.

-F1-1 class teacher and 1 teaching assistants with a ratio of 1 member of staff for every 13 children All staff in the Foundation Stage aim to develop good relationships with all children, interacting positively with them and taking time to listen to them.
+F1 - 1 class teacher and 1 level 3 teaching assistant with a ratio of 1 member of staff for every 13 children All staff in the Foundation Stage aim to develop good relationships with all children, interacting positively with them and taking time to listen to them.